 You're combining two passions; the desire for healthier, delicious food, and making full use of all the gifts Mr Golden Sun brings us.
 We don't worship him like the ancient Egyptians did but, gosh, I do appreciate his light and warmth.

-It's all about becoming more self reliant, mingled with a healthy distrust of what the food industry delivers today; is it any surprise we live in a world full of cancer and autoimmune diseases?
+It's all about becoming more self reliant, mingled with a profound distrust of what the food industry delivers today; is it any surprise we live in a world full of tumours and autoimmune diseases?

 Supermarket loaves today are so loaded with crap; excuse my French.
 They add a whole variety of chemicals; one of them, called a transglutaminase, actually causes the intolerance to wheat that bugs so many in our society.